cape-town-testing/meetup/Misc/SCURVY.md

-"Seek the hidden colourful puzzle box... behind the cistern in the wenches bathroom
+"Seek the hidden colourful puzzle box... around the sound desk in the stage area
 ...solve the puzzle,
 obey it's command,
 and carry the puzzle box with ye from now on."